Yuanming-Song/colvar_alpha/README.md

 # Template_colvar Directory

 This directory contains template files for calculating alpha scores of peptides using VMD's Colvars module.
+For detailed documentation on the alpha score collective variable in Colvars, refer to the [Colvars Reference Manual](https://colvars.github.io/master/colvars-refman-vmd.html#sec:cvc_alpha).

 ## Files
 - `template_colvar.tcl`: Tcl script for running the analysis